NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name or topic will be found.

 Arrangement: This collection is organized into two series and arranged within series by document type and/or subject.
 The first series contains materials pertaining to W.F.
 Clegg and the second contains items that belonged to his son, Luther Clegg.

-Provenance: This collection was donated by Mary Gay Brady in 2011 and assigned accession number 2012.1.1.
-Three books from the National Health Series were added in 2014 and assigned accession numbers 2014.12.1a-c.
+Provenance: This collection was donated by Mary Gay Brady in 2011 and assigned the accession number 2012.1.1.
+She added three books from the National Health Series in 2014 (2014.12.1a-c) and a framed photograph of Luther Clegg as a boy in 2019 (2019.39.1).
+Mary Gay Brady and her family looked after Luther Clegg during the last five years of his life.

-Born six miles from Pittsboro on June 25, 1869, versatile businessman William Francis Clegg moved to Greensboro at a young age with his parents, Isaac H. and Sarah Bynum Clegg.
+Born six miles from Pittsboro, versatile businessman William Francis Clegg (1869-1941) moved to Greensboro at a young age with his parents, Sarah Bynum and Isaac H. Clegg.
 Around 1889, he launched the W.F.
 Clegg Cigar Company on South Elm Street across from the Southern Railway Passenger Depot.
 He soon began selling coffee and sandwiches to passengers for a nickel and in 1891, because of all the business from the railroad, was able to expand into the Hotel Clegg, which eventually offered 72 rooms.
 He operated the hotel for 47 years, entertaining a range of guests from New York millionaires to famed orator William Jennings Bryan.
 His cigar factory was located on the third floor of the building and had up to sixteen popular brands, including the “General Greene.”

 W.F.
 Clegg was also the proprietor of the Greensboro Billiard Manufacturing Company.
 According to his son, Luther, at one point he operated 28 pool rooms across the state.
 In addition, he ran the Crystal Theatre, Greensboro’s first movie house.
 He entered the wholesale fruit and produce business with the W.F.
 Clegg Commission and Brokerage Company, and at one time he also managed the Lindley Park recreational center and Uptown Café.

 W.F.
-Clegg’s son Luther, the future “Fuller Brush Man,” was born in 1919 and named after an uncle from San Antonio, Texas.
+Clegg’s son Luther (1919-2010), the future “Fuller Brush Man,” was named after an uncle from San Antonio, Texas.
 Luther’s salesman days started at the age of nine when he began selling issues of The Saturday Evening Post.
 In high school, he also worked for O.Henry Drugstores and delivered telegrams for Western Union.
 He later sold baked goods door-to-door in a truck for Marian Lewis Bake Shop.

-In 1956, Luther became a door-to-door salesman for Fuller Brush Company, a job he would continue until the age of 88, becoming a familiar figure around Greensboro in the process.
+In 1956, Luther became a door-to-door salesman for the Fuller Brush Company, a job he would continue until the age of 88, becoming a familiar figure around Greensboro in the process.
 He never married and looked after his mother until her death in 1978.
-Luther himself died on November 6, 2010, at the age of 91.
+Luther himself died at the age of 91 in 2010.

 Biographical Sources: This biographical note was compiled from materials in the collection, including newspaper articles, obituaries, autobiographical information by Luther Clegg, and notes taken by Archivist J. Stephen Catlett.